01 April 2025

 A secular prayer?

-Most Christians’ gripes about rote prayers is they’ve been recited so much, so often as part of dead ritual, they kinda lost their meaning.
-When we pray them, it’s too easy to fall back into the old misbehavior of coldly mouthing them, of not authentically meaning them.
+Most Christians’ gripes about rote prayers is they’ve been recited so often as part of dead ritual, they kinda lost their meaning.
+When we pray them, it’s too easy to fall back into the old misbehavior of coldly mouthing them, of not thinking about them when we say them, of hypocritically not meaning them.
 So they don’t care for any rote prayers.
-Serenity Prayer included.
+Serenity prayer included.

-A large number of the spiritual-but-not-religious crowd—the sort who love the spiritual feelings they get from AA and 12-step recovery, but never proceed from there to pursue an actual relationship with the Almighty—love the Serenity Prayer.
+I’ve found a large number of the “spiritual but not religious” crowd love the serenity prayer.
 It’s their mantra.
-But same as they don’t pursue the real God, they don’t actually abide by the Serenity Prayer.
+But same as they don’t pursue the one true God… they don’t actually abide by the serenity prayer either.
 They don’t really accept the things they can’t change.
-They never really change where they can.
-They keep trying to fix others.
+They never really change where they can; they keep trying to fix others.
 They repeat the same old dysfunctional behaviors time and again.
 They wallow in self-pity, bitterness, pathos, victimhood, misery, or pessimism.
-And they don’t seek the wisdom to know the difference; whenever God offers it to them, they ignore it and listen to their ignorant friends or family members, or think they know better because they’ve been in the program longer, or survived a lot of horrific experiences, or what have you.
+And they don’t seek the wisdom to know the difference: God may offer them plenty of wisdom, but they ignore it and listen to their ignorant friends or family members, or think they know better because they’ve been in a recovery program longer, or survived a lot, or whatever.

 Serenity now!

-In the Seinfeld episode “The Serenity Now,” the characters had reduced the Serenity Prayer to a serenity command: “Serenity now!”
-Wasn’t much of a prayer.
-Demanding peace from God (or, since the folks on the show were pagan, demanding it of the universe) doesn’t work quite so well when we’ve not articulated how this peace oughta work.
+In the Seinfeld episode “The Serenity Now,” the characters had abbreviated the serenity prayer down to a command: “Serenity now!”
+Wasn’t really a prayer.
+Demanding peace from God (or of themselves; or, since the folks on the show were pagan, demanding it of the universe) doesn’t work quite so well when we’ve not articulated how this peace oughta work.
 What kind of peace are we talking about?
 Are we likely to get it when we randomly, angrily call it down from the skies?

-See, the Serenity Prayer is a prayer for wisdom.
-We’re asking God for peace, but we’re also asking him to direct our paths to it.
-To show us how to get there.
-To recognize how peace is gonna come.
+See, the serenity prayer is actually a prayer for wisdom.
+We’re asking God for peace—but we’re also asking him to show us how to get to that peace.
+We’re asking God’s help in achieving peace for ourselves.
 Some things we can’t help.
 Some we can.
 Which is which?
 God knows.
 Let’s ask.

-It doesn’t come, as the ancient Romans believed, by seizing control of our environment, forcing everybody else to conform, and crucifying anyone who didn’t get with the program.
+Peace doesn’t come, as the ancient Romans believed, by seizing control of our environment, forcing everybody else to conform, and crucifying anyone who didn’t get with the program.
 It comes by pursuing God’s kingdom.
 Mt 6.33 By asking God’s will to be done in heaven and earth.
-Mt 6.10 By God achieving them, not us.
-Sometimes he’ll achieve them through us; sometimes not.
-But it’s not gonna come by imposing our will.
-Only by surrendering it to God.
+Mt 6.10 By looking to God, not our surroundings.
+By accepting that sometimes he’ll act and sometimes he won’t; sometimes he’ll achieve things through us and sometimes he’ll use others.
+Regardless, peace isn’t gonna come by imposing our will.
+Only by surrendering our will to God.

 That’s the hard part.
 Peace doesn’t come through the strength to change our circumstances, nor the denial that these circumstances even exist.
 Strength tends to escalate the problem, and denial… well, denial’s hard to maintain, and usually that’s what triggers the addictions which necessitated the 12-step programs in the first place.
 Peace comes through surrender.
 Through recognizing God knows best, and will guide us to what’s best.
 Through accepting our messed-up world as we found it—and knowing it’s God’s world to fix.
 Not ours.
 We don’t have the solutions.
 He does.